Days Sales Outstanding (DSO): Meaning & Interpretation

 Sending and tracking your invoices automatically reduces human errors - which we tend to underestimate and reduces cash flow problems.
 By scheduling automatic reminders, you’ll be able to keep the process under control.
 This can look like a reminder to your team to send a personalized email to your client or to pick up the phone.

-Check out how collection automation helped Side improve its AR process.
+Check out how collection automation helped Malt reduce it's DSO by 58% (124 days to 52 days).
 Read the full customer story here.

 2. Maintain positive relationships with customers